btf-org/flank-docs/docs/just-write-code.md

 **Just write code. ✌**

-Flank is all about what you **don't** have to think about: ~~what programming language to use, where your code is running, orchestration, a website with logins, user guardrails, basic UI components, audit trails, connecting API calls, building frontends, analytics, compliance.~~
+Flank is all about what you **don't** have to think about: ~~what programming language to use, where your code is running, scheduling, a website with logins, user guardrails, CSS rules, audit trails, connecting API calls, building frontends, analytics, compliance.~~